Bixal/rapid-prototyping-with-uswds-event/handout.md

 ### Scope

-- Custom questions: Set up any number of questions with their own answer text, related resources, and pathing based on responses.
+- **Custom questions**: Set up any number of questions with their own answer text, related resources, and pathing based on responses.
 (Radio buttons only for now.)
-- Simple logic flow: For each answer, direct people to the next question, an exit page, or jump ahead to the success page.
+- **Simple logic flow**: For each answer, direct people to the next question, an exit page, or jump ahead to the success page.
-- Linked resources: Each question and exit page can include resource content stored in its own plain-text pages.
+- **Linked resources**: Each question and exit page can include resource content stored in its own plain-text pages.
-- Step indicator: Show people where they are in the process, even if you're not building the whole thing.
+- **Step indicator**: Show people where they are in the process, even if you're not building the whole thing.
-- U.S. Web Design System: Built on USWDS for the best in accessible, responsive, usable web experiences for government websites.
+- **U.S. Web Design System**: Built on USWDS for the best in accessible, responsive, usable web experiences for government websites.

 ### Before and after